 This module aims to provide students with a fundamental understanding of core machine learning ideas and concepts.
 It introduces to students different machine learning problems and basic algorithms used to address these problems.
 The module will cover fundamental machine learning knowledge required to tackle more advanced, specialised modules.

-- Implement machine learning algorithms to solve classification and regression problems.
+- Implement machine learning algorithms to solve supervised learning problems.

 This module covers the following topics:

 Definition and taxonomies, Supervised learning pipeline (classification/regression), Feature encoding, Model learning, Bias-variance tradeoff.

 2) Instance Based Learning and Inductive Learning:

 K-nearest neighbours, Locally weighted regression, Decision trees.

 Training/validation/test data splits, Cross-validation, Evaluation metrics, Confidence intervals, Statistical significance.